 The Australians who served with Small Ships Section were released for employment by the Commonwealth Manpower Authority.
 Men and boys from a wide variety of backgrounds served Small Ships Section on civilian contract.
-The ages of the Australian crews ranged from 15 to 80 years, hundreds of members were physically disabled while many were veterans of previous conflicts.
+The ages of the Australian crews ranged from 15 to 80 years, hundreds of members were physically disabled while many were Veterans of previous conflicts.
 Several Small Ships Veterans had served in The Boer War while many were retired Veterans of WWI.
-Similarly, crews were employed in New Zealand who were either ineligible for service or specialists in their field.
+Similarly, crews were employed in New Zealand who were either ineligible for Service with Commonwealth Forces or specialists in their field.

-Veterans Bill Lunney and Frank Finch co-authored a book titled ‘Forgotten Fleet’ during 1995 which included many stories and photographs contributed by the known Veterans or their families.
-This book was an amazing success and generated wide interest amongst the community.
+Veterans Bill Lunney and Frank Finch co-authored a book titled ‘Forgotten Fleet’ during 1995 which included many stories and photographs contributed by Veterans or their families.
+This book was an amazing success and generated wide interest.
 A second publication during 2004, ‘Forgotten Fleet 2’ co-authored by Veteran Bill Lunney and Dr Ruth Lunney was also a great success.

-Due to the success of ‘Forgotten Fleet’ and also the will amongst surviving Veterans to finally achieve recognition from the Australian Government; U.S. Army Small Ships Association was formed in 2003.
+Due to the success of ‘Forgotten Fleet’ and also the will of surviving Veterans to finally achieve recognition from the Australian Government; U.S. Army Small Ships Association was formed in 2003.
 Leading the fight for recognition was founding President Ernest Alfred Flint O.B.E., O.A.M., E.D.
-The U.S. Army Transportation Corps and the Pentagon had virtually no information about the Small Ships activities; the only information that could be provided were brief mentions of Small Craft activities in The Transportation Corps Operations Overseas published by the Center of Military History; and also in Our Jungle Road to Tokyo, by Lt.
+The U.S. Army Transportation Corps and the Pentagon held very little information about the Small Ships activities; initially the only information provided was brief mentions of Small Craft activities in The Transportation Corps Operations Overseas, published by the Center of Military History; and also in Our Jungle Road to Tokyo, by Lt.
 General Robert Eichelbherger who mentioned the Small Ships as follows; “Supplies for the Buna campaign came either by air or by small coastal luggers (and many of them were sunk by enemy action), which travelled at night.
 Supplies often were transferred, once they arrived off Allied-held beaches, to native canoes manned by what our troops called ‘Fuzzy Wuzzys’.”
 The only other information available was held in the memories of the Veterans and few surviving documents.

 One document uncovered was a manuscript, written by Ladislaw Reday from a diary that he kept whilst serving in New Guinea.
 Laddie was a founding Officer in the Small Ships Section and his manuscript was printed by the Association during 2004.
-Unfortunately Laddie passed away long before his book was ever published; however it provided valuable insight into the Small Ships operations.
+Unfortunately Laddie passed away long before his book was ever published.
+See our webpage ‘The Raggle Taggle Fleet’ for details.

 The Honours and Awards Tribunal decision righted many years of injustice and misinformation; however it did not conclusively resolve the issue of Australian recognition for Small Ships Section.
 Hundreds of Australians served with Small Ships Repair & Maintenance Section or as Shore Labourers in New Guinea.
 These men were typically subjected to regular attack from Japanese aircraft whilst serving periods of over 12 months in the combat areas; however their Service is yet to be officially recognised by the Australian Government.